 One of the Commission's key roles as a modern regulator is to use our enforcement powers.
 These powers are vested in the Commission by the Equality Act 2006.
 This section signposts you to different aspects of our enforcement work.
 For more information please download our Compliance and Enforcement policy.
-You can also find out about our enforcement work in our latest 'Legal enforcement update'.
+You can also find out about our enforcement work in our latest 'Legal enforcement snapshot'.

 Our enforcement powers

 The Commission is extremely effective at resolving cases at an early stage, without the need for formal enforcement proceedings.
 About 80 per cent of cases (approximately 99 to date) have been resolved in this way.
 However, we will not hesitate to invoke our formal enforcement powers where this is necessary.

 The Commission can conduct an inquiry into any matter which relates to sections 8, 9 or 10 of the Equality Act, namely equality and diversity, human rights or good relations between groups.
 There is no specific standard of evidence needed to trigger an inquiry.
 The Commission does not need to suspect that there has been a breach of equality or human rights legislations to launch an inquiry.
 For details of our formal Inquiries: